ipfs/specs/IPIP_PROCESS.md

 Proposals are officially submitted when a pull request into `main` is opened

-Proposals that were reviewed and rejected will be moved into `IPIP/rejected` folder and then merged into `main`
+Proposals that were reviewed as useful, but rejected for now, will be moved into `IPIP/deferred` folder and then merged into `main`

 ### Reviewing IPIPs